microsoft/iomt-fhir/README.md

 There are many other ways to contribute to IoMT FHIR Connector for Azure.
 * [Submit bugs](https://github.com/Microsoft/iomt-fhir/issues) and help us verify fixes as they are checked in.
 * Review the [source code changes](https://github.com/Microsoft/iomt-fhir/pulls).
+* Engage with IoMT FHIR Connector for Azure users and developers on [StackOverflow](https://stackoverflow.com/questions/tagged/iomt-fhir-connector-for-azure).
 * [Contribute bug fixes](CONTRIBUTING.md).

 See [Contributing to IoMT FHIR Connector for Azure](CONTRIBUTING.md) for more information.